Depression and life insurance

 - A loading may apply for serious or ongoing cases of depression.

 It is still possible to take out life insurance in Australia if you suffer from depression.
-However, applicant's will be required to provide details of their condition at the time of application which may include;
+However, you will be required to provide details of their condition.
+This can include:

 - Nature of condition